Vatican Taekwondo: Prior to recognition

 Before the creation of Vatican Taekwondo, the Vatican and World Taekwondo held a close relationship with each other.
 The latter's demonstration team first visited the nation in 2016 during the first Global Conference on Faith & Sport for an exhibition poomsae performance.
 The team made a subsequent appearance in 2018 with five South Korean and North Korean taekwondo practitioners for a "demonstration for peace".

-In 2018, then-World Taekwondo president Chungwon Choue, accompanied by president of the Italian Taekwondo Federation (FITA) Angelo Cito, met with Pope Francis in 2017.
+In 2017, then-World Taekwondo president Choue Chung-won, accompanied by president of the Italian Taekwondo Federation (FITA) Angelo Cito, met with Pope Francis.
 There, Choue had gifted an honorary 10th dan black belt to the Pope.
 Pope Francis also stated his interest in humanitarian activities through the sport, citing the Taekwondo Humanitarian Foundation which teaches taekwondo to refugees.
 In the Vatican, taekwondo courses were held for twenty students at the Saint Pius X Institute through a partnership with FITA in 2020.

 Creation and recognition

 Vatican Taekwondo was established in 2021 as part of Vatican Athletics.
 The body was voted the 211th member of World Taekwondo on 23 November 2021 at the World Taekwondo General Assembly, becoming the second sports organisation in the nation recognized by a world governing body, after Vatican Cycling.
 It is also a member of the European Taekwondo Union.